 Everything you need to know about X-Ray Lumbar Spine in Ahmedabad — answered clearly.

 AP View · Lateral View · Both Views · Flexion-Extension — walk in any time, no appointment needed.
-Report in 30 minutes.
-Starting ₹200.
+Report in Same Day.

 Trusted by neurosurgeons, spine surgeons, and patients across Ahmedabad for accurate digital lumbar spine X-ray reporting.